Uncovering Stranger Things

 - Finalist, Bram Stoker Award—Horror Writers Association

-- “An interesting read for those that might be curious about how this unassuming series spearheaded the revival of modern nostalgia and a great study of how the world gets remembered through rose-colored glasses.”—Against the Grain
+- “An interesting read…this unassuming series spearheaded the revival of modern nostalgia…a great study of how the world gets remembered through rose-colored glasses.”—Against the Grain

 Review Fix chats with editor Kevin J. Wetmore, Jr., of Uncovering Stranger Things: Essays on Eighties Nostalgia, Cynicism and Innocence in the Series, who discusses why the book was written and how he’d like it to be remembered.

 Review Fix: What inspired the creation of this book?